 Talking about your feelings can be helpful, however depressed you are.
 Sometimes, it’s hard to express your feelings to someone close to you.
 Talking to a trained counsellor or therapist can be easier.
 It can be a relief to be honest about how you are feeling.
 A therapist can also help you to understand and make sense of your difficulties.

-Public health nurses (health visitors) are also trained to offer support to mums who may be struggling with postnatal illness.
+Health Visitor’s are also trained to offer support to mums who may be struggling with postnatal illness.
 When you have your post birth visit from the public health nurse six to eight weeks after the birth, they will talk to you about how you’re feeling emotionally.
 They will ask you three questions:

 - During the last month have you often been bothered by feeling down, depressed or hopeless?